Open G Tuning Slide pt 1

 I’ve divided this course into 4 parts that build upon each other.

-Part 1 is about learning techniques such as muting, raking, holding the slide, playing chords, and just a general approach of how to start learning open g tuning.
+Part 1 is about learning techniques such as muting, raking, holding the slide, playing chords, Keith Richards style, and just a general approach of how to start learning open g tuning.
 You’ll also be provided with many exercises to build your technique.

 In Part 2 you will learn Concepts such as Intervals, Dobro playing, Patterns for Soloing, Using a Capo, and scales.
 This Disc will teach you the Why about how open g tuning works.